-Little Lambs Pre-School Centre holds a mobile telephone for use in emergencies if Bethel Chapel telephone line is engaged or out of action.
+Little Lambs Pre-School Centre manager will use her mobile phone in emergencies if Bethel Chapel telephone line is engaged or out of action.

 Contact numbers for children, practitioners and services which may be required in an emergency are held in the front of the daily registers and a copy in the office for all childcare practitioners to access.